-The selection of approaches and interventions presented in 'The Pyramid' on page 8 represents a continuum ranging from universal through targeted to specialist.
+The selection of approaches and interventions presented on the pyramid represent a continuum ranging from universal through targeted to specialist.

 This presentation is one way that a school might think of identifying its own range of approaches and interventions.
 It is expected that all schools will have established a whole school approach to wellbeing built on the foundations identified.